Our Verdict

 The Vortex Plus delivered mixed results with frozen potato products.
 The tater tots came out with a reasonably crispy exterior, though not quite achieving the ideal crackling texture.

 The interior texture was a bit soft, landing somewhere between fluffy and mushy.
-The french fries I cooked were the same and had a decent golden exterior.
+The French fries we cooked were the same and had a decent golden exterior.
 The main problem came with the taste.
-No matter how many times I cleaned the unit and preheated it, the fries and tots came out with a distinct plastic flavor.
+No matter how many times we cleaned the unit and preheated it, the fries and tots came out with a distinct plastic flavor.

 Chicken Wings

-Wings presented an interesting challenge for this unit.
-Using my standard preparation — a light coating of baking powder, salt, pepper, and garlic powder — the Vortex Plus produced wings with tender, juicy meat that easily reached the required 165°F internal temperature.
-However, the skin crispiness fell short of my expectations.
+The Vortex Plus produced wings with tender, juicy meat that easily reached the required 165°F internal temperature.
+However, the skin crispiness fell short of expectations.

 While the wings were certainly edible and properly cooked, they lacked the crackling, restaurant-quality skin that the best air fryers can achieve.
-The meat remained moist throughout the cooking process, which speaks well to the unit's temperature control, but the exterior simply didn't develop the textural contrast I was hoping for.
+The meat remained moist throughout the cooking process, which speaks well to the unit's temperature control, but the exterior simply didn't develop the textural contrast we were hoping for.

 Salmon

 The salmon test revealed a weak spot in the Vortex Plus.
 The fish came out with a very light browning and minimal crispness.
-I noticed immediately that it was pale compared to other air fryers I've tested, even though it was fully cooked to temperature internally.
-Upon taking a bite, I was disappointed to notice that it was quite dry and barely edible.
+We noticed immediately that it was pale compared to other air fryers we've tested, even though it was fully cooked to temperature internally.
+Upon taking a bite, we were disappointed to discover that it was quite dry and barely edible.

 Cooking Speed

-The Instant Vortex Plus has a 3-minute preheat, and I found the cooking speed to be adequate but not overly impressive.
+The Instant Vortex Plus has a 3-minute preheat, and we found the cooking speed to be adequate but not overly impressive.

 Once preheated, the cooking times aligned reasonably well with the recipe recommendations.
-I always check food a bit early, but I've never had any problems with the Vortex Plus cooking too quickly and burning food.
+We always check food a bit early, but we never had any problems with the Vortex Plus cooking too quickly and burning food.

 Temperature Accuracy

 Temperature consistency proved to be one of the Vortex Plus's stronger attributes.
-During my 25-minute temperature logging sessions at 400°F, the unit demonstrated reliable accuracy without the wild temperature swings that plague some competitors.
+The unit demonstrated reliable accuracy without the wild temperature swings that plague some other models.
 The heating elements maintained steady output, creating an environment conducive to even cooking.
-The Vortex Plus averaged just a 1.5-degree difference from the temperature set, which makes it reliable.
+The Vortex Plus averaged just a 1.5°F difference from the temperature set, which makes it reliable.

 The outer surface regularly reached 146°F during operation.